 Yes, if the college or university you attended is accredited by a regional association (for example, the North Central Association).
 Once we've received your credentials and the IU South Bend Office of Admissions has evaluated and posted your official transcripts, you will be able to view your transferred credits through your student center at One.iu.edu.
 At that time, contact our office to schedule an appointment; we will show you how your previous courses meet degree requirements and indicate the types of courses you must still complete to earn your degree.

-Degree requirements can be found on the current IUSB Campus Bulletin.
+Degree requirements can be found in the current IU South Bend Campus Bulletin.

 Indiana University adheres to the American Council on Education's Guide to Evaluation of Educational Experiences in the Armed Services in granting credit on the basis of education gained through military service.
 To receive credit for military service, you must submit copies of your official release from the military (DD214) to the IU South Bend Office of Admissions.